 Create a Proposal Record in the AUA Intranet

 AUA Intranet maintains proposal records electronically.
-Records are accessible to Principal Investigators (PIs), appropriate Department Chairs, GLO, Deans, and administration staff.
+Records are accessible to Principal Investigators (PIs), appropriate Department Chairs, GLO, Deans, Directors of Open Centers, and administration staff.
 Coordination with all respective staff involved is key to a successful, on-time, error-free submission.
 To create records in the Intranet please contact AUA ICTS service here.

-Prior to submission, your proposal should be approved by the AUA Grant Advisory Group (GAG), which serves as a central point for internal evaluation, feedback and recommending grant application proposals to be submitted to various funding agencies and organizations, in harmony with AUA institutional and unit/college/school/center development strategies/priorities.
+At least one week prior to submission of institutional proposals, your proposal (draft) should be approved by the AUA Grant Advisory Group (GAG), which serves as a central point for internal evaluation, feedback and recommending grant application proposals to be submitted to various funding agencies and organizations, in harmony with AUA institutional and unit/college/school/open center development strategies/priorities.
 More about GAG and its template can be downloaded here.

-Approval by the Grants Advisory Group (GAG) is required.
+Approval by the Grants Advisory Group (GAG) is required for all Institutional grants.